Hoenn/CurtainFire/README.md

     bulletTimer = bulletTimer + delta;
 end
 ```

+A bullet script interacts with information from the gameworld using a tick function with the header

+`function tick(enemy, delta, player)`

+within this method you can get position information about the player and call the various overloaded `shoot` methods from the `Enemy.java` class

-tick is called every frame of gameplay.
+The `tick` function is called every frame of gameplay.

 Lua scripts share variable name space if multiple scripts are running at the same time.